psycook/cv-utilities/StartingPrompt.md

-### Create a Python Project to deploy an Azure Function with three key operations
+### Create a Python Project to deploy an Azure Function with five key operations

 Make sure venv is used for managing the python environment.